lisc-tools/lisc/README.md

 ## Overview

-LISC is a python module for scraping literature data.
-It currently supports and acts as a wrapper around the Pubmed E-Utilities.
+LISC is a python module for collecting and analzying scientific literature.

+#### Data Collection

+For data collection, LISC currently offers support for using the Pubmed E-Utilities.

-LISC provides for two different 'types' of scraping:
+LISC provides for two different 'types' of literature data collection:
-- 'Counts', which can be used to count the popularity and co-occurence of specified search terms
+- 'Counts': popularity and co-occurence analysis of specified search terms.
-- 'Words', which collects meta-data and text data for papers identified from a set of search terms
+- 'Words': collects text data and meta-data from papers identified by specified search terms.

+#### Data Analysis

+LISC provides support and utities for:
+- Custom data objects for managing and operating on returned data.
-As well as the functionality to collect such data, LISC includes support to analyzing and plotting returned data, as well as save and load utilties for storing the collected data.
+- Save and load utilties for storing collected data.
+- Support and tools for analyzing and plotting returned data.
+- Data visualization utilities.

 ## Documentation